System Design Space

 Secrets and supply chain

-• Day 1: define namespace strategy, resource requests/limits and network policy baseline.
+• First launch: define the namespace strategy, resource requests, resource limits, and baseline network policy.

-• Day 1: agree on rollout policy (rolling/canary/blue-green) and health probes.
+• First launch: agree on rollout policy and readiness, liveness, and startup probes.

-• Day 2: provide observability using four signals: logs, metrics, traces, events.
+• Operations: provide observability through cluster logs, metrics, traces, and events.

 Related chapters